Reporting vs Analytics: Their Differences and Importance for Call Center Management

 What Is the Difference Between Reporting and Analytics?

-Reporting is a subset of analytics.
-You can’t really have analytics without reporting, but analytics goes further than reporting.
-Both tools are designed to convey important information to help make better business decisions.
-But the propensity to assist in decision making is where the two types of data contrast.
+Both reporting and analytics tools convey important information to help make better business decisions.
+How they assist in decision-making is where the two types of data contrast.

 Example: Adding Analytics

-One thing you could do to analyze here is to look at an hour or half-hour intervals.
-For example, half-hour intervals have been added here and this clearly shows that the bulk of the abandoned calls occur from 9:30-10:30 am or 1:00-1:30 pm.
+One way to dive deeper and analyze the data in this report is to look at hour or half-hour intervals.
+For example, you can see that half-hour intervals have been added here.
+This clearly shows that the bulk of the abandoned calls occurs from 9:30-10:30 am or 1:00-1:30 pm.

-That’s interesting.
-From there we could go deeper by looking at call volumes (were there just a lot more calls during that time?) or staffing levels (are these common break times for the agents?) to understand where we could make adjustments.
+From there, you could go deeper by looking at call volumes—were there just a lot more calls during that time?
+You could also consider staffing levels—are these common break times for the agents?
+Understanding the cause of the issue helps call center managers understand where they can make adjustments.

-We could also look at something like Service Time intervals to understand the distribution of how long customers are waiting before hanging up.
+You could also examine Service Time Intervals (STI) to understand the distribution of how long customers are waiting before hanging up.

-By adding this on, we see that 28 callers abandoned at an average of 5 seconds or less.
-There’s not much that can be done about this and those customers likely aren’t frustrated – maybe they just got another call and decided to call back later.
+By adding this factor to the report, you can see that 28 callers abandoned their call at an average of 5 seconds or less.
+There’s not much that can be done about this, and those customers likely aren’t frustrated.
+Maybe they just got another call and decided to call back later.

-But a large portion of the callers, 47, waited over a minute for an average of 4 minutes and 12 seconds.
-That’s where you want to plug holes as quickly as possible – what can you do to get that average wait time down by a minute or two minutes?
+But a large portion of the callers, 47, waited for an average of 4 minutes and 12 seconds.
+That’s where you want to plug holes as quickly as possible.
+How can you get that average wait time down by a minute or two?

 This is where the two examples we’ve depicted here start to play together.
-We could look at just those 6th STI customers by an hour of the day and compare it with staffing or call volumes.
-With a nimble analytics tool, we can plug and play pieces until we fully understand what’s occurring and how to change it going forward.
+You could examine these aspects for each hour of the day or add more data to paint a clearer picture.
+With a nimble analytics tool, you can examine all the pertinent information until you fully understand what’s occurring and how to change it going forward.

-The ability to manipulate the data on reports in real-time for better business decisions is what makes analytics so special.
-Of course, getting insights from your phone data can be done by building out multiple versions of your own static reports, but it’s also true that it can be difficult to determine which metrics to pull into a perspective that’s going to be important at any given time.
+The ability to manipulate the data on reports in real time for better business decisions makes analytics so special.
+Of course, getting insights from your call center data is possible by building out multiple versions of your own static reports, but it’s difficult to determine which metrics to pull into a perspective that will be important.

-By looking at the example, you may not be able to do anything about the calls that hold under 5 seconds, but if you decide that it’s unacceptable for 47 calls to be abandoned after an average of 4:12, then you could staff your agents appropriately.
+By looking at the example, you may do nothing about the callers that held for under 5 seconds.
+However, if you decide that 47 abandoned calls after an average of over four minutes is unacceptable, you can address the issue directly.

-At Brightmetrics™, our mission is to help teams get more from their contact center data.
-Serving both the Mitel and Genesys Cloud systems, our analytics and reporting software enable teams to gain critical insights into the performance of their contact center by helping to identify key performance indicators and metrics.
+At Brightmetrics, our mission is to empower teams to extract maximum value from their UC and contact center data.
+Our analytics and reporting platforms equip teams with invaluable insights into their contact center’s performance, allowing for analysis based on their own key performance indicators and metrics.

 Key Takeaways On Analytics vs Reporting